schemen/m2em/README.md

 Everything else should be self-explanatory with the "-h" option.

 ## Known Issues
-* Mangafox is not yet supported, in the works
+* There is a huge data load in the beginning.
+It is recommended to only activate sending of Emails after one complete run
-* None other so far
+* MangaFox has issues with SSL Verification on some systems.
+For now, Simply add the http feed.

 Please Open an issue if you find anything!